-In this section we present a heuristic for sum-of-pairs multiple sequence alignment that no longer guarantees that an optimal alignment will be found.

-While in the worst case the running time of the heuristic is still exponential in the number of sequences, the advantage is that on average the practical running time is much faster while the result is very often still optimal or close to optimal.
+In this section we present a heuristic for sum-of-pairs multiple sequence alignment that no longer guarantees any good cost, although in practice it is often very good.
+Therefore, the method is correctness heuristic.
+While in the worst case the running time is still exponential in the number of sequences, the advantage is that on average the practical running time is much faster while the result is very often still optimal or close to optimal.